 - Make sure the floor is clean and dry.
 Any paint overspray on the ground can act as an insulator.

-It is important to test the electrical charge of all of these key areas with a megohmmeter before beginning to spray.
-If each one displays a mega ohm reading of one or less, you are good to go.
+It is important to test the electrical charge of all of these key areas with a megohmmeter before you begin spraying.
+If each one displays a mega ohm reading of 1 or less, it is safe to start work.